Anubhab-Das/YouTube-Video-Summariser-using-LangGraph/README.md

 # YouTube-Video-Summariser-using-LangGraph
 Agent that extracts the transcript from an YouTube video and summarises the video using LLM.
-I've used Gemini API LLM model, but you can use the LLM model of your preference.
+I've used Gemini API LLM model, but you can use any LLM model of your preference.

 Python3 -m venv .venv